How Bernie Sanders is Betting on Outrage

 Hugh Espey is sitting in a room strewn with protest signs, pounding the table and talking about why Americans are angry.

 “We feel that the Democratic Party has sold us down the river,” explains Espey, a veteran political organizer who wears a beanie and talks like he just drank three shots of espresso.
 “There’s lots more like us, and it gets back to the righteous anger.
 Not hateful anger.
 Not blind-rage anger.
-We’re sick and tired of being missed over by the political establishment.”
+We’re sick and tired of being messed over by the political establishment.”

 Espey is the executive director of Iowa Citizens for Community Improvement Action Fund, a populist organization that has endorsed Senator Bernie Sanders.
 Given Espey’s perspective, the pick shouldn’t be a surprise.
 More than any other Democratic candidate, Sanders has channeled the outrage that a lot of voters are feeling.
 It’s not just anger aimed at President Donald Trump, though there’s plenty of that.
 It’s the frustration at years of being let down by politicians who were supposed to be on their side, of decades of financial inequality, of inaction on the issues that most affect them, from health care to climate change.